 I’ve since wanted to share further concerns about this book, in connection with an article that turned on a light bulb for me about women.
 I am sometimes puzzled at how so many women can read a book like this or sit under similar teaching, and at least some of the problems don’t jump out to them.
 Before I get to the article…

 Part of the problem with this book is the indoctrinating approach.
 It is like an agenda.
 Instead of truly teaching women and encouraging them to think, women are told what to think.
 I observed this in various ways in the book.
 For example, some concepts would be mentioned and presented as fact, without any explanation of how “the fact” or conclusion was reached in the first place.
 That is wrong.
 Especially since presuppositions, presented as a given, are not a given!
-A presupposition likely required much analysis, interpretation, and thought before it came to be a presupposition in the first place.
+A presupposition likely required analysis and interpretation before it came to be a presupposition in the first place.
 It is patronizing to provide minimal info or leave out explanatory information.
 A learner also has a right to know that there are other legitimate approaches.
 Other evangelicals with a high view of the Scripture (not just “liberals”) have different presuppositions and conclusions.

 The article I read was enlightening in this regard, Women Policing Women.
 Read it!
 It talks, in part, about how women learn, and here is an excerpt: